Wouldn’t it be wonderful if it was possible to turn your brokenness into something beautiful?

 Those cracks, those scars and those fissures DID NOT break you!
 They made you stronger!

-Did you enjoy this post?
+Did you enjoy this column?
 If so, please SIGN UP BELOW to receive more tips like this.